 However, yerba mate has your back in other areas, too.
 Here are some of our favorite yerba mate benefits.

 Better Energy Boost

-Yerba mate contains caffeine, but it also has two additional stimulants that “true” tea doesn’t: theobromine and theophylline.
+Yerba mate contains caffeine and two additional stimulants: theobromine and theophylline.

 Theobromine is a stimulant that provides a much slower and more relaxing energy boost — and it lasts longer.
 This is because your body metabolizes theobromine differently than caffeine.
 This stimulant is also a component of chocolate and cacao.